-The Senior Farmers Market Nutrition Program operates through a grant received from USDA.
+The Senior Farmers Market Nutrition Program (SFMNP) operates through a grant received from USDA.
 The goals of the program include providing resources to improve the health and well-being of Illinois seniors through increased consumption of fresh fruits and vegetables and aiding in the development of additional market opportunities for farmers.

-During the 2022 summer season, approximately 360 farmers in 37 counties throughout the state, including Chicago/Cook County, participated in the Senior Farmers Market Nutrition Program (SFMNP).
-The participating farmers received education prior to displaying their Farmers Market Nutrition Program signage and redeeming the SFMNP checks/coupons.
-In the summer 2022 season, Farmers Market checks/coupons were distributed in booklets of \$25.00 to seniors, age 60 and above and who have a household income of not more than 185 percent of the federal poverty income guidelines to purchase fresh fruits, vegetables, herbs, and honey from participating farmers at local Farmers Markets.
-Also in 2022, over 26,360 SFMNP booklets were distributed to seniors and of that, approximately 19,011 booklets (95,055 checks) were successfully redeemed by participating farmers.
+During the 2023 summer season, approximately 380 farmers in 37 counties throughout the state, including Chicago/Cook County, participated in the SFMNP.
+The participating farmers received training and education prior to displaying their Farmers Market Nutrition Program signage and redeeming the SFMNP checks/coupons.
+In the 2023 season, 12 local SFMNP issuing agencies participated in the program and received training prior to distributing SFMNP check booklets.
+IDHS applied for the SFMNP American Rescue Plan Act (ARPA) grant and received funding to issue the maximum benefit to eligible seniors for the 2023-2024 seasons in the amount of \$50.00.
+Eligible seniors must be 60 years or older and have a household income of not more than 185 percent of the federal poverty income guidelines to purchase fresh fruits, vegetables, cut herbs, and honey from participating farmers at local Farmers Markets and roadside stands.
+Also in 2023, approximately 28,369 SFMNP booklets were distributed to seniors and of that, approximately 21,122 booklets (105,609 checks) were successfully redeemed by participating farmers.

-Seniors Served by SFMNP by Race, Ethnicity FY 2022
+Seniors Served by SFMNP by Race, Ethnicity FY23